virgesmith/neworder/docs/description.md

   - `checkpoint`
 - set a seeding policy for the random stream (3 are provided)
 - instantiate an instance of the subclass with the timeline and seeding policy
-- call the `neworder.run` function
+- the simply call the `neworder.run` function

 and the following are optional: